estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 <br></br>

-Its been a long one, thanks for reading up to here.
+It's been a long one, thanks for reading up to here.
 You may have already thought of how you can use and improve these flows e.g adding default values to use when an Okta User Profile Attribute such as Display Name has no value.
 Or by using the objectStatus attribute as input with an If / ElseIf branch in the 'Child - Create Object' flow.
-Please also think about how you can manage all your other assets in Atlassian Assets, its so customisable and you can all have your relational objects tied together.
+Please also think about how you can manage all your other assets in Atlassian Assets, it's so customisable and you can all have your relational objects tied together.

-I would also ask you to think of how you can integrate your physical device assets with these workflows, do you want some automation to generate those objects in Atlassian Assets and then have some scripts on the devices to send information to a lamba function or a workflow and then associate the object with the 'People' object.
+I would also ask you to think of how you can integrate your physical device assets with these workflows, do you want some automation to generate those objects in Atlassian Assets and then have some scripts on the devices to send information to a lambda function or a workflow and then associate the object with the 'People' object.
 I had a tiny stab at this but it needs some more thinking.

-For support or questions please reach out to me on MacAdmins Slack in the
+For support or questions please reach out to me on [MacAdmins Slack](https://www.macadmins.org/) in the
 #okta-workflows channel, happy to chat!